What Is Episodic Acute Stress?

 Everyone has stress.
 But when is stress a risk to our health and well being?
 Episodic acute stress might be the most common way that stress gets out of hand and puts our mental and physical health in danger….

-Last updated: August 28, 2023 Sexual arousal can feel terrifying when it happens in the context of POCD.
+Last updated: May 9, 2026 Sexual arousal can feel terrifying when it happens in the context of POCD.
 Learn how to understand this nuanced phenomenon.
 What is POCD?
-Pedophilic obsessive-compulsive disorder (POCD) is a term used for obsessive-compulsive disorder when the primary symptom is obsessions around pedophilia….
+Pedophilic obsessive-compulsive disorder (POCD) is a term used for obsessive-compulsive disorder when the primary symptom is obsessions around pedophilia.
+Why Does the Arousal Happen?
+Attention and arousal……

 It’s one thing to be told you have POCD.
 It’s another to feel comfortable that your fears are “just OCD.”
 So is it POCD, or could you be a pedophile in denial?
 What Is POCD?
 POCD stands for pedophilic obsessive compulsive disorder.
 It’s not a separate condition from obsessive-compulsive disorder (OCD).
 However, the isolating and……